• Menu

 Hai Van Pass

-In 2005 a tunnel was completed through Bach Ma Mountain and most traffic use this route to travel between Hue and Hoi An and vice versa.
-The Hai Van Pass is now used by travellers on motorbikes and buses and a few trucks.
-Hai Van translated means “the pass of ocean mist”.
+In 2005, a tunnel was completed through Bach Ma Mountain, and most traffic uses this route to travel between Hue and Hoi An and vice versa.
+The Hai Van Pass is now used by travellers on motorbikes and buses, and a few trucks.
+Hai Van translates to “the pass of ocean mist”.
 It is certainly a lot cooler at the top of the mountain than in either Danang or Hue.

-Hai Van Pass is 500m high and it is the highest pass in the whole of Vietnam.
-The 20 km long road joins Danang and the province of Hue.
+Hai Van Pass is 500m high, and it is the highest pass in the whole of Vietnam.
+The 20 km-long road joins Danang and the province of Hue.
 There are tourist shops and restaurants when you arrive at the top of the Pass.
-From one side you can see Hue Province and from the other, you can view Danang and its beaches in the distance.
+On one side, you can see Hue Province, and from the other, you can view Danang and its beaches in the distance.
 The views are stunning over the South China Sea.

 The UK Program Top Gear travelled the road in 2008 and named it one of the best coastal roads in the world.

-The ancient gate at the top of the pass dates back to 12th century.
-The Gate marked the border crossing between the Dia Viet and Champa Kingdoms.
+The ancient gate at the top of the pass dates back to the 12th century.
+The Gate marked the border crossing between the Dai Viet and Champa Kingdoms.
 Later in the Vietnam War, the Hai Van Pass was a military outpost for the USA.
 The VC forces would set up ambushes along the pass.
-The dense mountain forest of the Bach Ma Mountain was ideal to manoeuvre their troops to attack the installations on Hai Van Pass.
+The dense mountain forest of the Bach Ma Mountain was ideal for manoeuvring their troops to attack the installations on the Hai Van Pass.

 Free to visit.